Config module

 on_demand=1")

-Make sure you adapt the settings according to your environment (database url, cache_id, etc).
 In order to use the settings in the OpenSIPS configuration, you need to use the $sql_cached_value.
 For example, to check a maintainence setting, you need the following snippet:

 if ($sql_cached_value(config:value:maintenance)) {

-if ($sql_cached_value(config:value:mainenance_retry_after))
+if ($sql_cached_value(config:value:maintenance_retry_after))

-append_to_reply("Retry-After: $sql_cached_value(config:value:mainenance_retry_after)\r\n");
+append_to_reply("Retry-After: $sql_cached_value(config:value:maintenance_retry_after)\r\n");

 send_reply(503, "Service Unavailable");